-The following summary consolidated statement of operations data for the year ended December 31, 2019, summary consolidated balance sheet data as of December 31, 2019, and summary consolidated cash flow data for the year ended December 31, 2019 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
-The following summary consolidated statement of operations data for the nine months ended September 30, 2019 and the nine months ended September 30, 2020, summary consolidated balance sheet data as of September 30, 2020 and summary consolidated cash flow data for the nine months ended September 30, 2020 are derived from our unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
+The following summary consolidated statements of operations data for the years ended December 31, 2019 and 2020, summary consolidated balance sheets data as of December 31, 2019 and 2020, and summary consolidated cash flow data for the years ended December 31, 2019 and 2020 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
 Our consolidated financial statements are prepared and presented in accordance with accounting principles generally accepted in the United States of America, or U.S. GAAP.
 Our historical results do not necessarily indicate results expected for any future periods.
 You should read this Summary Consolidated Financial Data section together with our consolidated financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.